Palomar Holdings, Inc. Announc - GuruFocus.com

+~ Palomar Specialty Insurance Company Authorized as the Fourteenth Approved Insurance Provider in the United States by the Federal Crop Insurance Corporation (“FCIC”) ~

+~ Expands PLMR-FRONT into the ~$20 billion United States Crop Insurance Market ~

 LA JOLLA, Calif., Jan.
-03, 2023 (GLOBE NEWSWIRE) -- Palomar Holdings, Inc. ( PLMR) (“Palomar” or the “Company”) today announced the successful completion of certain reinsurance programs covering California earthquake risk.
+10, 2023 (GLOBE NEWSWIRE) -- Palomar Holdings, Inc. (PLMR, Financial) (“Palomar” or the “Company”) today announced it has entered into a new multi-year fronting arrangement with Advanced AgProtection, a managing general agent (“MGA”).

-The Company renewed its California Commercial Earthquake quota share program, increasing the cession percentage, and secured additional earthquake excess of loss (“XOL”) limit.
-In total, Palomar has secured approximately $50 million of incremental limit to capitalize on opportunities it sees in the residential and commercial earthquake insurance markets.

-“In the face of what is unquestionably a hard reinsurance market, we are pleased to not only successfully renew our California Commercial Earthquake quota share program but also procure incremental reinsurance limit to support our earthquake lines,” commented Mac Armstrong, Palomar’s Chairman and Chief Executive Officer.
-“We strategically increased the cession amount of the California Commercial Earthquake quota share to provide flexibility in how we participate in the commercial earthquake market and moreover take advantage of dislocation in the earthquake market broadly.
-We appreciate the support of our reinsurer panel and believe that our single peril business lines remain attractive to this cohort of reinsurers and the market broadly.”
+Advanced AgProtection is a leader in the crop insurance sector based upon their advanced technology and proprietary decisioning tools specific to the United States farming community.
+Advanced AgProtection provides crop insurance products using their deep expertise and innovative technology and analytics which are designed to manage standard insurance operations including underwriting, risk management and claims handling through their highly skilled and experienced team.

+The partnership formed between Palomar and Advanced AgProtection represents one of only fourteen Approved Insurance Providers (“AIP”) with access to the $20 billion insured crop marketplace.
+The partnership further diversifies Palomar’s product mix while adding to the Company’s fee income growth, a key tenant to Palomar 2X.

 About Palomar Holdings, Inc.